pmbaumgartner/voronoiville/readme.md

 pip install git+https://github.com/pmbaumgartner/voronoiville
 ```

-**Motivation & Comparison**
+## Motivation & Comparison

 The main tool I've used for Voronoi diagrams is [`scipy.spatial.Voronoi`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.Voronoi.html), which uses [Qhull](http://www.qhull.org/).
 There were three primary shortcomings with this implementation for my use: (1) I didn't want to include all of scipy as a dependency just to draw Voronoi diagrams; (2) it doesn't support bounding boxes, which forced me to resort to weird hacks or verbose code to fit diagrams within boxes; (3) it returns a matrix you have to index to get the vertices, thus requires some additional code to get things like the corresponding polygons or neighboring cells.

 There are notebooks comparing & visually testing against `scipy.spatial.Voronoi` in the `extra` folder.

-On average, `voronoiville.voronoi` is ~4x faster.
+On average, `voronoiville.voronoi` is ~4x faster than `scipy.spatial.Voronoi`.
+It's also ~2-4x faster than `shapely.ops.voronoi_diagram`.
 You can get further speedups to about ~5x faster by passing `return_neighbors=False` to `voronoi`, which prevents iterating and collecting each cells neighbors.
 There is more info available in `extra/bechmark.ipynb`.

 **Type Hints & Docstrings**